 General Manager, Power Company

-Do you need a new plan for the future?
+Do you need a plan to secure profitable growth?